JPS9380/Hate-Speech-Detector/README.md

 ### Note:
 - Make sure to download stopwords from the nltk module for the english language.
 - In the script.py file, make sure to replace the 'text_column' and 'label_column' with actual column names from your csv.
-- While reading the probability predictions for a single input be known that the value at zero index is the probability that the given input belongs to the first group(non-hate) and the value at the first index is the probability that it belongs to the second group(hate).